• Divorce - Permitted or Prescribed?

 Christians and Divorce - What God Says?

 Many Christians are continually having marital difficulties serious enough to contemplate divorcing.
 Among all other sins, divorce is one of the most impacting negative influences on the family, society and within the Church.
 This is why divorce was never part of God's perfect plan to resolve difficulties within marriages.
+This is why GOD says: DON'T GET DIVORCED.
+But if you do; it's very likely you will repeat a failed marriage again.
+You can't afford that.

 From a biblical perspective, divorce is permitted in cases of infidelity but is never prescribed in

 God's Word under any circumstance.
-Divorce is permitted because of the hardness of one's heart toward their spouse (Matthew 19:8).
-One's heart can become so bitter resulting in hardness (void of vitality, stiff,
+In cases of infidelity, divorce is permitted because of the hardness of one's heart toward their spouse (Matthew 19:8).
+One's heart can become so bitter resulting in hardness (void of vitality, stiff, unbendable, unalterable) that reconciling is nearly impossible due to the cause and reaction to the marital breakdown.